 Mids defeat Cornell and Syracuse on Saturday morning.

-Rob Friedrich will enter his first season as head coach of the heavyweight rowing team in 2012-13 after serving at Navy for the past 11 seasons.
+Rob Friedrich enters his second season as head coach of the heavyweight rowing team in 2013-14 after serving at Navy for the past 11 seasons.

 As Navy Heavyweight Senior Associate Head Coach

 In four seasons as senior associate head coach, Friedrich coached the freshman boats to a combined 66-10 record.

 After posting 5-3 and 12-2 regular-season records, respectively during his first two years, the freshman boats combined to go 16-1 in 2011 and 26-2 in 2012.

 He guided the top freshman boat to a fourth-place finish at the 2011 EARC Championships, which was the highest placing for a Navy plebe crew in 15 seasons.

 Selected as the EARC Coach of the Year in 2004.
 Also garnered Navy Spring Coach-of-the-Year honors in 2002 and 2004.